-Overall, the cost of living in Portland is 29% higher than the national average.
+Overall, the Portland cost of living is 29% higher than the national average.
 Most of that is due to housing costs in Portland being 79% higher than the national average.
 Groceries cost about 15% more, healthcare is 7% higher, and transportation is 6% more expensive in Portland.
 However, utilities are 22% less expensive than the national average.
 Portland has a 0% sales tax rate.
 Portland’s income tax rate is 9.9%.
 Property tax in Portland is 1.04%.
-The average monthly utility bill in Portland is $174.97.
+Average Portland utility bills are $174.97.

 Typical Living Expenses in Portland

 - Eggs: $2.85/dozen

 - Mid-range restaurant meal for two: $60.00